-A group of volunteers planted 177 metres of mixed native hedging in 2004/05 as the first part of our Biodiversity Hedge to help enrich wildlife habitat in our park.
+A group of volunteers planted 177 metres of mixed native hedging in 2004/05 alongside the western boundary, the first part of our Biodiversity Hedge to help enrich wildlife habitat in our park.

 One of the highlights in the Brockwell Park calendar has recently become the brilliant lido wildlife slope.
 2015 is the third summer in which the wild flowers have added a rural look to the lido front.
 Jason Cobb, Brixton Buzz, June 11, 2015

 This year the slope had some setbacks but it seems to have a spirit all of its own and voila!
 It rose from the grey sludge of winter like a butterfly from a chrysalis.

 It was such a blow in September 2013, to have found the Himalayan Balsam during the last season (this is a DEFRA listed weed nuisance) this obligated us to glyphosate again because of its propensity to spread.
 This year (September 2014) however there was no sign of it and we could go ahead without glyphosating.